LottieJ/Undergrad-Project/README.md

 # Undergrad-Project
-Benchmarking Bioinformatic Tools to Investigate Protein Sequence Diversity in the CAZy Database This repository includes scripts and notebooks associated with the University of St Andrews BL4201 project of Charlotte JOhns.
+Benchmarking Bioinformatic Tools to Investigate Protein Sequence Diversity in the CAZy Database This repository includes scripts and notebooks associated with the University of St Andrews BL4201 project of Charlotte Johns.

 To repeat the analysis, run all scripts from the root project directory.